Connecting to a wireless home/office network

 Go to Start, right click on Network and then click Properties to bring up the Network and Sharing Center.

-You will then be prompted for a Security key or passphrase, this will be either your WEP key or WPA password you defined within your wireless router's settings.
-If you did not configure your router please consult the person who did so.
+You will then be prompted for a Security key or passphrase, this will be either the WPA password you defined within your wireless router's settings, or a passcode displayed somewhere on the device itself.

 Click Connect again after entering the security code and you should then be told you have connected successfully.